sanity-io/sanitype/README.md

 ### Better separation of concerns

-Decouples _datamodel_ and _form_.
+Decouples _content model_ and _form_.
 Currently, Sanity Schemas is used for both.
-This means you can create different editing experiences for on top of the same data model, and your data model can be used in other contexts than the Sanity Studio.
+This means you can create different editing experiences for on top of the same content model, and your content model can be used in other contexts than the Sanity Studio.

 ### Everything is immutable